 To address this issue, Outgrow has introduced a new feature called "Fallback Values".
 This feature allows you to add a default value that Outgrow should fall back on if a question remains unanswered.
 You can choose between three options for fallback values- Static, Variable, and Blank.
 If you choose Static, you can type in the value you want to send.
 If you select Variable, you will get a dropdown list of the questions and results to choose from.

 - Open the respective content in Build mode and navigate to the specific question for which you want to assign a Fallback Value.

-In the Question Settings panel on the right side, you can toggle on ‘Add Fallback Value’.
+- In the respective Question, navigate to the Advanced tab and toggle on the setting for Add Fallback Value.
 This will let you add a default value that Outgrow should fall back on if the question remains unanswered.

+A. For Integrations and Emails: In case a question remains unanswered, the fallback value you set will be sent in the emails and integrations.
 For example, if someone doesn't answer Q7 and it has the fallback value set as ‘Not Applicable’, then ‘Not Applicable’ will be sent to Integrations/Notification Emails.

-NOTE- This option will be present for only the questions that don't have a default value (text input, text area, multi-select, single-select, opinion scale, rating, date/time picker, ranking grid).
+A. This option will be present for only the questions that don't have a default value (text input, text area, multi-select, single-select, opinion scale, rating, date/time picker, ranking grid).